abhay77verma/abhay77verma/README.md

 - 👋 Hi, I’m @abhay77verma
-- 👀 I’m interested in logic building and we developing
+- 👀 I’m interested in logic building and web developing
 - 🌱 I’m currently learning basic languages
 - 💞️ I’m looking to collaborate on empty
 - 📫 How to reach me ...